MPhil/PhD

 When to apply

-Applications from candidates who are self-funded are accepted throughout the year, with students having the option of starting at the start of an academic term (typically September, January, and April).
+Applications from candidates who are self-funded are accepted throughout the year, with students having the option of starting at the beginning of an academic term (typically September, January, and April).
 Interviews (typically online) will be arranged on an ad hoc basis.
 Decisions will normally be made within two weeks of the interview.

 If you are interested in self-funding, please contact Dr Gianna Cocchini, G.Cocchini (@gold.ac.uk).
-Otherwise, for funded studentships, please contact your proposed supervisor, the contact provided on the external funding website, or Dr Madoka Kumashiro, M.Kumashiro (@gold.ac.uk); Psychology Department PhD director) for more information.
+Otherwise, for funded studentships, please contact your proposed supervisor, the contact provided on the external funding website, or Dr Madoka Kumashiro, M.Kumashiro (@gold.ac.uk), Psychology Department PhD director, for more information.

 Selection process